 PrestaShop is an open source ecommerce solution that powers online stores for brands of all description.
 To be competitive, SSL certificate is an essential requirement.
 These certificates secure store components including the admin panel and front view including account, cart and checkout pages, and orders’ processing.
 Given this importance, it comes as a surprise when PrestaShop store owners are often not aware of how SSL works with the platform.
-In this article, you will learn how to install SSL on PrestaShop powered ecommerce stores.
+In this article, you will learn how to integrate PrestaShop, SSL certificate.

 What is Let’s Encrypt?

 Let’s Encrypt makes the life of store owners and developers very easy.
 It is an automated and open certificate authority (CA) which is absolutely free.
 Through Let’s Encrypt, anyone who owns a domain can add an SSL certificate, free of cost.